Every day, millions of people fall into the same pattern without realizing it.

 The human brain evolved to search for information about threats.
 In uncertain situations, checking for updates feels like regaining control.
 This instinct once helped humans survive.

 Modern technology exploits this instinct.
 Infinite scroll, autoplay, and algorithm-driven feeds continuously serve content designed to keep attention for as long as possible.
+As the Center for Humane Technology has documented, these design patterns are intentionally engineered to maximize engagement.
 The result is a feedback loop that rewards checking again and again.

 The Mental and Physical Cost of Doomscrolling